open-source-labs/Recoilize/src/README.md

 ## Brief

-Though Recoil.js is still in the experimental state, it has proved its ability and has caught a tremendous amount of attention from experienced developers over the past three years.
+Though Recoil.js is still in the experimental state, it has proven its ability and has caught a tremendous amount of attention from experienced developers over the past three years.
 We created Recoilize with one mission in mind - providing a helpful debugging tool so developers can easily transition to Recoil.js.
 Recoilize is an open source product that is maintained and iterated on regularly, and we always welcome developers who are interested in contributing.
 Getting on board and understanding a new codebase is never easy, so here are some useful tips and information to help you get started quickly.

 ## File Structure